Language

 / /

-Click the flag buttons (g, i, m, s, u) to toggle regex flags
+Toggle the flag buttons (g, i, m, s, u) to change how matching works

-Use Common Patterns dropdown to quickly load popular regex patterns with sample text
+Pick from Common Patterns to load a ready-made regex with sample text

-Enable Replace mode to test substitution patterns like $1, $2, or ${name}
+Enable Replace mode to test substitutions like $1, $2, or ${name}

 Open the Cheatsheet for a quick reference of regex syntax

-Capture groups are color-coded in the test string and match details
+Capture groups are color-coded in both the test string and the match details

 All processing happens locally in your browser